-See this SynapseML example and the SynapseML documentation for additional information on using LightGBM on Spark.
+See this SynapseML example for additional information on using LightGBM on Spark.

 Note: SynapseML is not maintained by LightGBM's maintainers.
 Bug reports or feature requests should be directed to https://github.com/microsoft/SynapseML/issues.

 10.2.2 Dask